Human Trafficking Statement

 Any matter that gave cause for concern would be thoroughly investigated.

-N R Evans is committed to continuously reviewing and training to raise awareness to ensure that modern slavery and human trafficking are prevented.
+NFT is committed to continuously reviewing and training to raise awareness to ensure that modern slavery and human trafficking are prevented.

 This statement has been approved by the General Counsel on behalf of the NFT Board, who will review and update it annually.
 This statement is made pursuant to the section 54 of the Modern Slavery Act 2015 and constitutes NFT’s Modern Slavery and Human Trafficking Statement for the financial year ending 31st March 2019.